httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 requests as unauthenticated and provide error information at the HTTP semantic layer.

+# Certificate Extensions {#extension}

-# Affiliated Domain Certificate Extension {#extension}
+## Affiliated Domain Certificate Extension {#extension-affiliated}

-The affiliated domain extension allows groups of certificates under the same control or cooperative control to be identified.
-The identities stated as affiliated domains are not bound to the subject of the certificate, but this extension indicates that there is a trust or agent relationship between the subject and the affiliated domains.
+The affiliated domain extension allows groups of certificates under the same control to be identified without giving each certificate full identity with the domain.
+The identities stated as affiliated domains are not bound to the subject of the certificate, but this extension indicates that there is a common management relationship between the subject and the affiliated domains.

-Because the affiliated domains are considered to be definitively bound to the public key, each affiliated domain MUST be verified by the CA.  Conforming CAs SHOULD mark the affiliatedDomain extension as non-critical.
+Because the affiliated domains are considered to be definitively bound to the public key, control of each affiliated domain MUST be verified by the CA using the same mechanisms as if the affiliated domain were listed in the subjectAltName extension.
+Conforming CAs SHOULD mark the affiliatedDomain extension as non-critical.

 Each affiliated domain is represented as an IA5String.
 The name MUST be in the "preferred name syntax", as specified by Section 3.5 of {{!RFC1034}} and as